Saint George's Cross: Flag

 A combined British flag was created in 1606 (after the dynastic union of England and Scotland in 1603, the so-called "Union of the Crowns") by combining Saint George's Cross with the Saint Andrew's Cross (the flag of Scotland).
 The flag was initially for maritime display, later restricted to the King's ships.
 Afterwards, the Saint George flag remained the flag of England for other purposes until the Acts of Union 1707.
 At the union, the first Union Flag became official for all purposes in the new Kingdom of Great Britain.

 From this time, the Saint George's Cross came to be seen as a symbol of England and Wales when used alongside symbols for Scotland or Ireland; so in the flags of the Commonwealth of England during 1649 to 1660.

 The flag of Saint George is also the rank flag of an Admiral in the Royal Navy, and civilian craft are forbidden to fly it.
 However, surviving little ships of Dunkirk, which participated in the Dunkirk evacuation during World War II, are allowed to fly it as a jack.
 This is normally done in the defaced form of the Dunkirk jack.

 Churches belonging to the Church of England may fly the Saint George's Cross (unless another flag is flown by custom for special reasons).
 The correct way for the church to fly the Saint George's cross (since an order from the Earl Marshal in 1938) is with the arms of the diocese in the upper left-hand corner of the flag.

-The flag of St George has enjoyed a resurgence in popularity since the late 20th century, partly due to football-inspired nationalism, and also in response to the devolution movements in Scotland and Wales.
+The flag of St. George has enjoyed a resurgence in popularity since the late 20th century, partly due to football-inspired nationalism, and also in response to the devolution movements in Scotland and Wales.

-During the 2010 World Cup, UK Prime Minister David Cameron told Parliament that the flag would fly above his official residence at "no extra cost to the tax payer" while England played in the contest.

 Derived usage

 Most of the derived usage is from the flag of England.
 That article has illustrations of its derivations particularly across Canada, eastern Australia, the Caribbean and the Channel Islands apart from Jersey since Guernsey commonly used the English flag from 1936 (then moved to its present variant in 1985), however the illustrations below have an extremely complex or nil derivation from that flag.

-The flag of the City of London use the St George's Cross on a white background, with a red sword in the canton.
+The flag of the City of London use the St. George's Cross on a white background, with a red sword in the canton.
 The sword is believed to represent the sword that beheaded Saint Paul who is the patron saint of the city.